Final Manuscript Preparation Guidelines for Medieval Feminist Forum: A Journal of Gender and Sexuality

 - Double space your text.

 - Font: 12 pt.
-Times Roman or the closest comparable font available
+Times Roman or the closest comparable font available for text and footnotes.

 - If figures are included, use high-resolution figures, preferably encoded as encapsulated PostScript (eps).